pmndrs/react-spring/API-OVERVIEW.md

 <Spring from={{ height: 0 }} to={{ height: 'auto' }}>
 ```

-But keep in mind that in order to do this we have to measure out a snapshot of the view as it appears with height/width set to `auto` before being able to start animating it.
-This comes with a couple of caveats.
-We can't just render it once where it's at, or else it will create a small flicker as it pushes other elements away and creates paint-cycles.
-We set it to `position: absolute` or `visibility: hidden`, which retains the box model, but browsers being browsers, it can have differences.
-If you notice that the measured bounds are wrong, give your element a few hints, like `width: 100%` or whatever it needs to maintain bounds when set to absolute.
+But keep in mind that in order to do this we have to measure out a snapshot set to `height/width: auto` before we can start animating it.
+If you notice that the measured bounds are wrong, give your view more context, for instance set the display attribute of the parent container to either `absolute` or `relative` so that the view retains bounds.

 ### Render props